 In today’s fast-paced world, where innovation is key to success, managing new ideas can be a daunting task.
 They very easily get lost in the shuffle, miscommunicated, or even great ideas may be deferred for shifting priorities – never to see the light of day.
 Well, until your competitor releases it first.

 Thankfully, technology has evolved to offer a solution in the form of open source idea management software.
 Ideation software is designed to help individuals and organizations manage their ideas efficiently and, in many cases, the tools can often be customized to fit specific needs.

 Ideas are an essential element to a company’s ability to manage their innovation.
 Unfortunately, many of the idea management platforms out there do not support innovation and idea management in the same place that you are doing the work.
 Or they require you to create a way to track this in the system; often in a way that isn’t naturally intuitive or easy to do.
 The “best” tools leaving us in the land of needing SaaS for our SaaS.

 Fortunately, though, there are idea capture tools that allow you to do both — manage your work & your ideas cohesively.
 In this article, we’ll discuss some of the benefits of using innovation management and the use of the top idea management software in the open source space.

 Effective Time Management = Effective Idea Management

-One of the biggest challenges people face is managing their time effectively and this error in time management will trickle in to our ability to manage team and company innovations.
+One of the biggest challenges people face with their innovative ideas is in managing their time effectively and this error in time management will trickle in to our ability to manage team and company innovations.
 Add in competing priorities, tasks, and goals… your ideas will naturally end up on the back burner.

 This may even mean that the work suffers from “doing the same old thing.”
 A repeating cycle of bad habits and decisions that actually does allow your competition to get ahead.
 Organizations need innovation to be able to stay on top of the market and to remain competitive in their space.
 So… all these things are competing for your time.
 What do you do?